peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

         string str,
         PeterO.Text.Normalization form);

-Not documented yet.
+Gets a list of normalized code points after reading from a string.

 <b>Parameters:</b>

  * <i>str</i>: A string object.

- * <i>form</i>: A Normalization object.
+ * <i>form</i>: Specifies the normalization form to use when normalizing the text.

 <b>Returns:</b>

-A list of Unicode characters.
+A list of the normalized Unicode characters.

 <b>Exceptions:</b>